OutSystems/docs-odc/src/eap/getting-started/intro.md

 <div class="info" markdown="1">

 Currently, OutSystems offers only a paid version of ODC.
-Please contact the OutSystems field team if you're interested in a commercial trial.
+Please contact your OutSystems account team or [contact sales](https://www.outsystems.com/contact-sales/) if you're interested in a commercial trial.

 </div>